mebaysan/Tureng-Translation-CLI/README.md

 This CLI basically scrapes [https://tureng.com/en/turkish-english](https://tureng.com/en/turkish-english) link to parse translation results.
 You can just pass the word as a parameter to translate.

+You can access the package on PyPi, [bs-tureng-cli](https://pypi.org/project/bs-tureng-cli/).

 # Installation

 You can easily start using the CLI by installing it as a package on your Python environment.